 Cequence Sensor Overview

-Traffic flow can be in 'raw' form, or may be encapsulated.
+Traffic flow can be in 'raw' form or may be encapsulated.
 Cequence Sensor natively supports encapsulation protocols GRE, IP-IP, and VXLAN traffic mirroring.

-In comparison to the Cequence Defender, it is not installed 'in-line' and can not inject or modify the client-server(s) traffic exchange.
+Compared to the Cequence Defender, it is not installed 'in-line' and can not inject or modify the client-server(s) traffic exchange.